-The Hampton VA reports four active cases of May 28 and 64 convalescent cases.
+The Hampton VA reports 17 active cases as of Oct.
+29 and 427 convalescent cases.

 The U.S. Department of Veterans Affairs says it is taking aggressive steps to prevent the transmission of COVID-19 and is communicating its response plan and testing results.

-View the new web page with real-time, map-based data on confirmed case counts, at this link.
+View the web page with real-time, map-based data on confirmed case counts, at this link.

 10 On Your Side is updating the number of positive cases reported by Veterans Affairs daily.